suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The document also contains a number of examples.

-The main use case of this document is to encrypt firmware.
-However, SUIT manifests may require other payloads than firmware images to experience confidentiality protection using encryption, for example personalization data, configuration data, or machine learning models.
+The original motivating use case of this document was to encrypt firmware.
+However, SUIT manifests may require other payloads than firmware images to experience confidentiality protection using encryption, for example software, personalization data, configuration data, or machine learning models.
 While the term firmware is used throughout the document, plaintext other than firmware images may get encrypted using the described mechanism.
-Hence, the terms firmware (image) and plaintext are used interchangably.
+Hence, the terms firmware (image), software and plaintext are used interchangeably.

 # Conventions and Terminology